 A new financial instrument for SMEs

-In 2013, the financing gap in the CCS for the 2014-2020 period was estimated to amount to EUR 1.1 - EUR 1.9 billion per year if not action was taken.
+In 2013, the financing gap in the CCS for the 2014-2020 period was estimated to amount to EUR 1.1 - EUR 1.9 billion per year if no action was taken.
 The study showed that up to 476,000 SMEs in the CCS were to miss on loans due to a lack of collateral only.

-How does the CCS Guarantee Facility work?
+How does the CCS GF work?